 Spurs kick off rust from layoff to beat Clippers 105-97

 San Antonio Spurs forward Kawhi Leonard dunks during the first half of the team's NBA basketball game against the Los Angeles Clippers, Friday, Feb.
 24, 2017, in Los Angeles.
-Variably cloudy with snow showers.
+San Antonio Spurs forward Kawhi Leonard dunks during the first half of the team's NBA basketball game against the Los Angeles Clippers, Friday, Feb.
+24, 2017, in Los Angeles.

 Add your comments below